-Whitelists help brands curate brand suitable, trusted environments to advertise within.
+Inclusion lists help brands curate brand suitable, trusted environments to advertise within.
 However, smart use of blacklists is a pivotal part of that strategy.

-Whitelists are built from the constant cycling of inventory through brand suitability filters.
+Inclusion lists are built from the constant cycling of inventory through brand suitability filters.
 Once these highly refined, pre-bid optimized channel and video lists are built out, however, that’s not the end of the story.

-Step Four – Video-Level Blacklists
+Step Four – Video-Level Blocklists

-Video-level blacklists enable brands to buy against channels that make overall sense for them, but which have the odd video that sits outside their brand suitability parameters.
+Video-level blocklists enable brands to buy against channels that make overall sense for them, but which have the odd video that sits outside their brand suitability parameters.
 Without using this technique, brands otherwise have to write off entire channels worth of scale just to avoid one lone wolf video.